National Assembly (Democratic Republic of the Congo)

 The National Assembly is the lower house and main legislative political body of the Parliament of the Democratic Republic of the Congo.
 It is one of the two legislative bodies along with the Senate.
 The National Assembly is composed of deputies (fr. députés) who are elected by the citizens of the DRC.

-The deputies serve as the voice of the people and are responsible for enacting legislation, representing their constituents' interests, and overseeing the executive branch of government.
+The deputies are responsible for enacting legislation, representing their constituents' interests, and overseeing the executive branch of government.
 The National Assembly is responsible for deliberating and passing laws that impact the nation and its citizens.
 It was established by the 2006 constitution, which provided for a bicameral parliament consisting of the National Assembly and the Senate.
 It is located at the People's Palace (Palais du Peuple) in Kinshasa.

-The inaugural session of the 2024–2028 National Assembly will take place 29 January 2024 with 477 provisionally elected deputies attending.
+The inaugural session of the 4th National Assembly will take place on 29 January 2024, with 477 provisionally elected deputies attending.

 Electoral system

 The National Assembly is elected every five years by universal suffrage.
-For the 2023 elections 484 seats of the assembly were apportioned among 179 electoral districts based on voter registration numbers.
-The remaining 16 seats were reserved for the districts of Kwamouth, Masisi, and Rutshuru territories which did not participate in the election due to armed conflict.
+For the 2023 general elections, 484 seats within the National Assembly were apportioned among 179 electoral districts based on voter registration numbers.
+The remaining 16 seats were reserved for the districts of Kwamouth, Masisi and Rutshuru, which did not participate in the election due to armed conflicts within these areas; as a result, these seats will instead be represented by members from the previous National Assembly.

 The assembly as a whole will consist of 65 members elected in single member constituencies by first-past-the-post and the remaining 435 members elected in multi-member constituencies by open list.